What is the Average Profit Margin for Restaurants?

 Restaurant profit margin compares the amount of money that a business earns to the amount that it spends.
 It’s expressed as a percentage.
 The percentage indicates what percentage of revenue ultimately becomes profit.

 For example, if your restaurant has a profit margin of 6%, then you earn $6 of profit for every $100 that your business brings in.
-The remaining 94% of revenue goes toward covering operating costs, such as paying employees and buying supplies.
+The remaining 94% of revenue goes toward covering operating costs, such as paying employees, buying supplies, and financing restaurant equipment.
 You will want to give thought to your potential restaurant profit margin when considering how to open a restaurant.

 Average Restaurant Profit Margins by Type